sanzgiri/ai-agents-from-scratch/README.md

 **Key concepts**: ReAct pattern, iterative reasoning, observation-action cycles, multi-step agents

-**⭐ This is the foundation of modern agent frameworks!**
+**This is the foundation of modern agent frameworks!**

 ---

-## 📖 Documentation Structure
+## Documentation Structure

 Each example folder contains:

 - **`<name>.js`** - The working code example
 - **`CODE.md`** - Step-by-step code explanation
 - Line-by-line breakdowns
 - What each part does
 - How it works
 - **`CONCEPT.md`** - High-level concepts
 - Why it matters for agents
 - Architectural patterns
 - Real-world applications
 - Simple diagrams

-## 🧠 Core Concepts
+## Core Concepts

 ### What is an AI Agent?